translatorzepp/base_app/README.md

 + provides an amount and currency selector, and a checkbox to create a subscription (unless no customer has been selected)
 + implements the Drop-in with customer ID with PayPal New Vault and 3D Secure

-on submission of checkout form, *app*:
+*app*: on submission of the Drop-in form,
 + checks the selected currency and grabs the appropriate merchant account ID and plan ID
 + if a subscription was selected, create a subscription with the specified parameters
 + if not, creates a transaction